Ayfri/Kore/website/src/jsMain/resources/markdown/doc/contributing/CI_CD_and_Releases.md

   Pull requests run on Ubuntu only; `master` additionally runs the Windows matrix entry.
 - `codeql.yml`: runs GitHub CodeQL analysis for `actions` and `java-kotlin` on pushes, pull requests, manual dispatch, and a weekly schedule.
-- `publish.yml`: performs the manual release publication flow.
+- `publish.yml`: performs the manual release publication flow, to the Central Portal for every module and to the Gradle Plugin Portal for `kore-gradle-plugin`.
 - `publish-snapshot.yml`: publishes snapshot artifacts from `master`.

 ### CI build tuning